Guided retrospectives and Team Radars for scrum and agile teams

 Best for: Scrum masters and agile coaches who want a focused, retro-only tool with strong facilitation guardrails and a built-in Team Radar.

-Retrium pitches itself as facilitated retrospectives that turn into a real discussion for scrum and agile teams, with a customer roster that leans heavily on engineering orgs (Adobe, Amazon, Eventbrite, GoDaddy, Etsy, Zapier).
+Retrium pitches itself as facilitated retrospectives that engage in a real discussion, aimed squarely at scrum masters and agile coaches, with a customer wall that leans on large engineering orgs — Adobe, Amazon, Siemens, GoDaddy, Etsy, Zapier.

-The site foregrounds an opinionated five-phase flow — generation, grouping, voting, discussion, wrap-up rating — and positions Team Radar as the recurring pulse alongside the retro, with customisable spokes for safety, scrum values or remote work.
-Beyond engineering, Retrium markets itself to marketing, sales, HR and finance teams running any kind of recurring retro.
-Pricing is per team room rather than per seat, with unlimited users on every plan and an Enterprise tier aimed at organisations running 25+ teams.
+The site sells an opinionated five-phase flow — think, group, vote, discuss, wrap-up rating — and positions Team Radar as the recurring pulse alongside the retro.
+Beyond engineering it markets to marketing, sales, HR and finance.
+Pricing is per team room rather than per seat: $39 a room per month with unlimited users, plus an Enterprise tier pitched at 25+ teams.

-Best fit: a scrum master or coach who wants a clean, focused retro tool plus a recurring radar, lives mostly in Jira Cloud, and doesn't need AI or a Microsoft-stack footprint.
+Best fit: a scrum master who wants a focused retro tool plus a recurring radar, lives in Jira Cloud, and needs neither AI nor a Microsoft-stack footprint.